 |What are some of the things you enjoy most about teaching kindergarten here at the ELC?

 Our other purpose is educating upcoming teachers in the Early Childhood program at UT.
-This means we often have college students working in our classrooms to learn about the children and lesson planning.
+This means we often have college students working in our classrooms to learn about children and lesson planning.
 We typically have anywhere from three to five teachers in the classroom at a time.
 We also really value outdoor play and nature-based learning.
 Our children spend a great amount of time exploring outdoors—something that is rare elsewhere.
-In kindergarten, our children spend two to three hours outside every day!
+In kindergarten, our children spend about 2 hours outside every day!
 This is where much of our curriculum stems from.

 Schedule: The official school day runs from 8:00 a.m. to 3:00 p.m.
 Children should arrive between 7:30 a.m. and 8:00 a.m.
-After-school care is available on site from 3:00 p.m. to 5:30 p.m. for an additional fee.
+After-school care is available onsite from 3:00 p.m. to 5:30 p.m. for an additional fee.
 The official school year lasts approximately nine and a half months from August through May.
-A parent/child visit day begins the school year in August.
+Transition visits occur at the beginning of the school year in August.